NBEFC Professional Credentials

 Who This Is For:

-• • Occupational therapists (OT/OTR) adding EF specialization
+- • Occupational therapists (OT/OTR) adding EF specialization

-• • Speech-language pathologists (SLP/CCC-SLP) working with EF
+- • Speech-language pathologists (SLP/CCC-SLP) working with EF

-• • School psychologists and clinical psychologists
+- • School psychologists and clinical psychologists

-• • BCBAs and behavior analysts integrating EF frameworks
+- • BCBAs and behavior analysts integrating EF frameworks

 Requirements:

-Credentialed Executive Function Organization
+Board Certified Executive Function Organization

-Contact Us for NBEFC-O Information
+Contact Us for NBEFC-O RequirementsHow NBEFC Credentials Work

-All candidates follow the same path to board certification
+All candidates follow the same path to board certification.

 Your Path to Board Certification

 1. Complete Training: 150 hours of comprehensive training in executive function coaching, ADHD strategies, autism support, and evidence-based interventions.
 You have 365 days access to training and exam prep materials from purchase.
+The program is 100% online, asynchronous, and self-paced.

 4. Public Registry Listing: Your credential includes a unique ID and listing in the NBEFC public registry for verification by clients and employers.